Best Aluminum Canoes For 2025

 • Aluminum canoe weight limit

 Aluminum canoes will have a high weight limit.
 Individual canoe capacities depend on the model, but even a 15-foot aluminum canoe’s capacity is well over 500 pounds.
-It’s nice to know that many are built with sealed bulkheads to prevent the canoe from sinking, if that limit is breached.
+It’s nice to know many are built with sealed bulkheads to prevent the canoe from sinking, if that limit is breached.

 • Aluminum canoe dimensions

-Check the manufacturers’ specifications for exact dimensions of aluminum canoes.
+Check the manufacturer’s specifications for exact dimensions of aluminum canoes.
 Note that canoes often incorporate the length (in feet) in the model names.

 • Aluminum vs fiberglass canoe